awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

       \[Remove a tag\] Next to the tag, choose **Remove tag**\.

 1. Choose **Create virtual interface**\.

+1. You need to use your BGP device to advertise the network that you use for the public VIF connection\.

 ## Step 5: Download the router configuration<a name="routerconfig"></a>